Connecting children to the land, the community and their creative spirits ...

-Little Sprouts is the perfect “first camp” experience for the younger child, age 3-5.
-The gentle, nurturing, and playful camp provides your child with the opportunity to care for farm animals, meet new friends, and engage in fun farm chores.
-There will also be plenty of time to play games, hear stories in circle time, and create arts & crafts projects on the farm.
-The Little Sprouts program is from 9am-12pm, with an optional “Stay and Play” aftercare from 12-2pm.
+The perfect “first camp” experience for little ones.
+The gentle, nurturing, and playful outdoor camp provides your child with the opportunity to care for farm animals, meet new friends, and engage in fun farm chores.
+There will also be plenty of time to play games, hear stories in circle time, and create arts & crafts projects inspired by the historic farm and enjoy plenty of relaxing freeplay time in the serene and shady apple orchard.

 Our Commitment to the Community